Surface water flooding happens when the ground, rivers and drains can't absorb heavy rainfall. This includes:

 - flooding from small streams, drainage ditches, drains or sewers

 In Barnsley, there are no areas that match the criteria in the Act.
-Some areas are affected by surface water flooding; these are shown in the Preliminary Flood Risk Assessment - appendix 2 annex 1.
+Some areas are affected by surface water flooding.
+These areas are shown in the Preliminary Flood Risk Assessment - appendix 2 annex 1.
 We've put flood risk measures in place to manage the effects in these areas.

 When we come across a new water problem we find ways to manage and reduce the impact of flooding.